[Updated on 10/10/2016]

 WHERE ARE WE GOING NEXT: THE FUTURE OF UX DESIGN

 There will always be a place in this world for UX and UI designers.
-Of course, the roles will change and adapt to new realities.
+Of course, the roles will change with the evolution of UI vs UX and adapt to new realities.
 We are already seeing new industries emerge that pose new questions and challenges from a UX/UI point of view.

 The Internet of Things and its myria products and screen sizes is already leading the trend for a “leaner” UX/UI design pattern.

-Virtual reality and its fairly recent rise in popularity is also blazing a path for a new breed of design experts – those who need to think in a tri-dimensional fashion in order to create meaningful experiences that preserve the overall look and feel and usability of the virtual world.
+Virtual reality and its fairly recent rise in popularity is also blazing a path for a new breed of design experts and enhancing differences between UX and UI – those who need to think in a tri-dimensional fashion in order to create meaningful experiences that preserve the overall look and feel and usability of the virtual world.

 Another standard that has yet to reach its overall potential is around “zero UI” and the rise of personal virtual assistance which despite having no physical interaction in place, very clearly poses complex UX issues that need to sorted through.